vmware-archive/AndroidIntelliJStarter/README.md

 Note: This project assumes you have SDK Platform Android 2.1 installed.
 You can change this in `default.properties`

-## Bootstrapping AndroidIntelliJStarter
+## 2. Copying AndroidIntelliJStarter
-Don't open IntelliJ yet.
+**Don't open IntelliJ yet.**

 You will likely fork and rename this repository on Github.
 If you clone this repo be sure to use the *read-only* url to avoid accidentally making changes to this template project.

-    git clone git://github.com/pivotal/AndroidIntelliJStarter # or your fork cd AndroidIntelliJStarter
+    git clone git://github.com/pivotal/AndroidIntelliJStarter YourProject # or your fork cd YourProject

+### Bootstrap YourProject
+Many files and file contents need to change from AndroidIntelliJStarter to YourProject.
+We have a script for this:

+    pivotal$ ./script/project_setup YourProject

+Follow the instructions.
+The output will look like this:

+	Searching: AndroidIntelliJStarter.iml,.idea/.name, [snip... lots of files here]
+	>>> Replaced 'AndroidIntelliJStarter' in .idea/.name with 'YourProject'
+	>>> Replaced 'AndroidIntelliJStarter' in .idea/modules.xml with 'YourProject'
+	>>> Replaced 'AndroidIntelliJStarter' in .idea/runConfigurations/StarterApp.xml with 'YourProject'
+	>>> Replaced 'AndroidIntelliJStarter' in .idea/runConfigurations/Unit_Tests.xml with 'YourProject'
+	>>> Renamed 'AndroidIntelliJStarter.iml' to 'YourProject.iml'

+	!!!
+Do you want to create a new git repository?
+	!!!
+Type 'yes' to back up your .git directory and create a new git repository
+	> yes
+	!!!
+Moving .git to .git.bak.
+Delete this if you don't want it.
+	!!!
+Initializing a new git repository!
+	Initialized empty Git repository in /Users/pivotal/workspace/YourProject/.git/

+	pivotal$

+### Automatic New Git Repo
+Notice the the output from above:

+    !!!
+Do you want to create a new git repository?
+    !!!
+Type 'yes' to back up your .git directory and create a new git repository
+    >

+You can rerun this command if you want to:

+    ./script/init_git # or ruby script/init_git

-Generate local.properties
+### Generate local.properties
+Run this:

     android update project -p .